TERMS AND CONDITIONS

 4.11 Any overdue amounts may be charged interest at the lesser of 2% per month and the highest rate permitted by applicable law.
-The client will be liable for all collection and legal costs.
-Any amounts due in respect of this agreement may not be offset against any other claims the client may have against PA.
+The Client will be liable for all collection and legal costs.
+Any amounts due in respect of this Agreement may not be offset against any other claims the Client may have against PA.

-5.4 Upon expiry or termination of this Agreement, Client must (within 30 days of expiry or termination) deliver to PA any PA Products or Confidential Information of PA in Client’s possession or, if requested by PA destroy or erase all copies of the same.
+5.4 Upon expiry or termination of this Agreement, Client must (within 30 days of expiry or termination) deliver to PA any Confidential Information of PA in Client’s possession or, if requested by PA destroy or erase all copies of the same.
 Any Confidential Information of Client in PA’s possession will be returned to Client or, if requested by Client, PA will destroy or erase all copies of the same.